FNS40222 Certificate IV in Accounting and Bookkeeping

 Age Requirement All international students must be at least 18 years of age or above at the time of course commencement.

-Academic Requirements International students applying for this qualification either offshore or onshore will need satisfactory completion of the equivalent of Australian Year 11 or higher qualification.
+Academic Requirements International students applying for this qualification either offshore or onshore will need satisfactory completion of the equivalent of Australian Year 12 or Certificate III or higher qualification.

 English Language Requirements To enrol into this course with AABT College, international students, applying either off-shore or on-shore, must satisfy one of the following requirements: